asauber/kubernetes-proxy-protocol-demo/README.md

 Your edits at this step:

-* Set `host:` in the Ingress resource to the domain name that you chose above
+* Set the value of `host:` in the Ingress resource to the domain name that you chose above
 * No other edits should be made to this manifest

 ```